Community is our Resource

 First step is to create a team within the community to determine location of garden and management strategies.
-Please attend our first meeting on July 7 at 6:30pm at the Community Center.
+Please attend our second meeting on August 11 at the Community Center.
 If you are interested in being apart of this team, you can:

 - Fill out the volunteer form (specify community garden); or